 Prior to joining Governor Corbett’s administration, Jim spent three years as Of Counsel at Cozen O’Connor handling litigation matters throughout the country.
 Jim also served as a senior aide in the U.S. Attorney’s Office for the Eastern District of Pennsylvania, where he worked closely with the U.S. Attorney on public policy initiatives throughout the region.
 He was the liaison to federal, state, and local government and law enforcement officials and agencies.
 Early in his career, prior to joining the U.S. Attorney’s Office, Jim spent four years as a litigator handling cases throughout the region and country.

 Jim is active in politics and in the community.
 He is co-chair of Cozen O'Connor's political giving committee and Governor Tom Wolf appointed him to the board of directors of the Philadelphia Shipyard Development Corporation in September, 2019.
-Additionally, he was recently elected to serve on the Board of Councilors to The Pennsylvania Society and is on the Board of Trustees of Rosemont College.
+Additionally, he was recently elected to serve on the board of councilors to The Pennsylvania Society and is on the board of trustees of Rosemont College.
 He is also on the Visit Philadelphia board of directors and is a board member of the ICSC PAC and co-chair of the advocacy subcommittee.
 Jim has served as a campaign adviser and legal counsel to candidates running for federal, state, and local office.
 In 2004, he served as the regional field director for Bush-Cheney presidential campaign.
-Dedicated to his community, Jim has served as Chairman of the executive committee for the Steward’s Alliance of the Archdiocese of Philadelphia, an organization dedicated to the Archdiocese’s schools for special needs students.
+Dedicated to his community, Jim has served as chairman of the executive committee for the Steward’s Alliance of the Archdiocese of Philadelphia, an organization dedicated to the Archdiocese’s schools for special needs students.
 He also served as a founding member of the Athletic Advantage Fund and on the executive committee of the Christian Street YMCA.
-He is a past member of the Board of Directors of the Philadelphia Freedom Valley YMCA, the President's Leadership Council for Drexel University, and the Pennsylvania Legal Aid Network.
+He is a past member of the board of directors of the Philadelphia Freedom Valley YMCA, the President's Leadership Council for Drexel University, and the Pennsylvania Legal Aid Network.